-- 7. Route the wires through the wire grooves in the cavity plate and connect them to the multipin connectors.
-Make sure all wires are retained in the wire grooves using wire clips. - 8.
+- 7. Route the wires through the wire grooves in the cavity plate and connect them to the multi-pin connectors.
+Make sure all wires are retained in the wire grooves using wire spring clips. - Refer to the electrical schematic for wiring information. - 8.
 Place the locating ring over the assembly, making sure the slot in the locating ring seat is aligned with the hard wire on the sprue body heater.
 Refer to Figure 6-60.